 Sara Lewis

-What I can’t understand is how so many providers or medical staff are allowing this to happen.
+I’m concerned about how many providers or medical staff are allowing this to happen.
 If we all stood united, they would be forced to see that this is inhumane—and forced to acknowledge who the real drivers are behind it.
 It’s interesting… today I was helping my son study for a history exam, and it talked about the Vietnam War—how public support shifted largely due to what people were seeing on TV.

 Black and white image of soldiers marching through a foggy forest, one holding an American flag.